michaeledgar/laser/design_docs/object_regex.md

 For lack of a better name, we'll call this an `ObjectRegex`.

 The full listing follows.
-You'll quickly notice that I haven't yet implemented the API that I actually need for Wool.
+You'll quickly notice that I haven't yet implemented the API that I actually need for Laser.
 Keeping focused seems incompatible with curiosity in my case, unfortunately.

 {{{
  class ObjectRegex